An easy painted pumpkins DIY craft project you can do today. Using chalk paint you can bring new life to dated fall decor.

 We will not let that stop us!

 I painted polka dots on this one then white washed over that.
-Basically I let the dots dry.
-Next I gently brushed the lace (white) color over the entire surface.
-I let that color start to dry then I gently wiped over that with a damp paper towel.
+Basically letting the dots dry before gently brushing a thin layer of lace color paint over the entire surface.
+Next allow the all over color start to dry then I gently wiped over that with a damp paper towel.

 I layered all of them with two colors except the big white one.
 I love this lace color, it’s the perfect shade of white.
 The chalky finish paint works well over the glaze that was on the painted pumpkins from last years project.